Name: Megan Duquette

 Duquette: The importance of financial savvy cannot be ignored: managing your money well and knowing how to make money outside of acting are huge strengths for an actor.
-Another area I am working on is my ability to not take it so personally when I face rejection, because my disappointment tends to carry over into my home life—and that is not fair to my partner.
+Money comes and goes when acting so there can be some months where you rake it in big and other months where you don’t earn anything at all.
+It can be quite frustrating but once you get the hang of it, it’s not so bad.
+I started taking a look into the trading app uk has to offer so that I can make money from anywhere.
+This means I could make money on my way to casting, on my way home from casting or even from the comfort of my own home.
+Plus, I don’t have to find temporary work in between acting gigs.
+Another area I am working on is my ability to not take it so personally when I face rejection, because my disappointment tends to carry over into my home life-and that is not fair to my partner.
 It is crucial to have the ability to separate your work life from your personal life.
 You need to have a happy, full life that does not depend on your acting career, because it will frequently not make you happy.
 I was literally wallowing in self-pity for a dramatic theater role I did not get when my phone dinged with the request to do this interview profile.
 Your mood could change on a second-to-second basis if you choose to let your acting career highs and lows dictate your mood.
 Resist that urge!
 Also, on a practical note: To my fellow glasses-wearers, please punch out your lenses and wear contacts under the frames.
 You might be asked to take off your glasses for an entire audition, and if you are blind without them (like me) and they were your real glasses on which you depended for vision (like me,) you may end up doing an audition blind (like me).
 Needless to say, I bombed.

 TrunkSpace: What is your ultimate dream when it comes to your acting career?
 Where would you like your path to lead?